 The hole in the backyard opened when Ralph stopped calling Chris during summer vacation.
 It was roughly the size of a small fist, but deep, deeper than Chris could tell.
 It lay beneath an oak behind the swingset his father built from repurposed telephone poles.
 He’d only seen things drifting into it, never coming out.
 Wasps and honey bees, caterpillars, squirrels, chipmunks, a singular opossum.
 Chris imagined the creatures trapped below, tangled in spider silk, wasps laying eggs in their mammalian brains.
-He’d read about parasitic insects, scanning through pages of ants overtaken by fungi, of butterflies with hornet larva burrowing through their abdomen.
+He’d read about parasitic insects, scanning through pages of ants overtaken by fungi, of butterflies with hornet larvae burrowing through their abdomen.

-Chris’s hypothesis was guess work.
+Chris’s hypothesis was guesswork.
 He hadn’t peered into the hole.
 That was what Ralph would do.

 Maybe tomorrow.
 Hanging out with Cynthia.
 Can’t make it.

 Cynthia’s arrival corresponded with their crumbling correspondence.
 She was short and skinny, hair always tied back in blond braids.
 Chris and Ralph were nearly identical, messy brown hair, olive skin.
 But Ralph was five inches taller.
-It wasn’t hard to see the advantages that leant.
+It wasn’t hard to see the advantages that lent.
 Chris disliked thinking the distance was fed by jealousy, but the alternatives were depressing.

-Ralph couldn’t have grown bored with Chris, not after ten years of friendship, countless campaigns of dungeon crawling video games and science fiction marathons.
+Ralph couldn’t have grown bored with Chris, not after ten years of friendship, countless campaigns of dungeon-crawling video games and science fiction marathons.
 One month couldn’t eradicate years, best friends downgraded to past acquaintances.